 The roots for wavetrainSUP go back to early days when I brought an old rusty drawknife home from a visit to my grandparents.
 We lived in the country about ten miles outside Duluth, Minnesota.
 As a fifth grader (give or take a year), I remember doing country kid stuff that included lots of wood work.
-Pretty crude at the time I imagine.
+Pretty crude at the time, I imagine.
 That old drawknife had some fascination relative to the other meager tools my brother and I had, or that our Dad would let us use.
 That drawknife soon met a pine 2×6 and a day later, my first paddle was born.
-At the time I vaguely remember reading about voyageurs canoeing inland from Montreal and trading with natives.
+At the time, I vaguely remember reading about voyageurs canoeing inland from Montreal and trading with natives.
 I remember reading about tall paddles with very narrow blades.
 So that’s what I made.
 I still have it.
 I usually bring it along to the shows that wavetrainSUP attends.

 That turned out to be my first standup paddle.
 Relative to how tall I was at the time, that paddle would have been way oversized, much closer to a SUP paddle than a canoe paddle, at least for that fifth grade version of me.

 I was hooked.
-Those inland summers were the gateway drug to a summer spent on the Rogue, Deschutes, Cal Salmon, the upper Klamath, and the McKenzie rivers out in Oregon.
-That Oregon summer was the stepping stone that led to Idaho and the Main Salmon and the Middle Fork of the Salmon for the next two summers.
+Those inland canoe summers were the gateway drug to a summer spent on the Rogue, Deschutes, Cal Salmon, the upper Klamath, and the McKenzie rivers out in Oregon.
+That Oregon summer was the stepping stone that led to paradise – Idaho and the Main Salmon and the Middle Fork of the Salmon for the next two summers.
 Those Idaho trips always included a long drive from Riggins back over Lolo Pass and down through the Bitterroot valley to get back to Salmon, where our base was located.
 One of those trips included a stop in Missoula, which ultimately turned out to be where I finally managed to graduate and even start grad school.
 Not a week goes by, more than half my life later, that some memory of a day on some river pops in and reminds of how great those summers all were.
 I feel lucky to have spent my college summers working that series of watery jobs.

-Canoes and canoeing remain in the mix, but living near Lake Kegonsa now, I can take a long lunch and drive a few minutes to Fish Camp Park and spend an hour paddleboarding on the Yahara River.
+Canoes and canoeing remain, but living near Lake Kegonsa now, I can take a long lunch and drive a few minutes to Fish Camp Park and spend an hour paddleboarding on the Yahara River.
 That remains my favorite of all paddling ventures.
 I can do that multiple times each week, it’s close, I have that river to myself and there is always something to catch my eye.
 Love it.
 By the way, it all happens on a paddleboard I made myself, with paddles I made myself.

 Paddle powered (and oar-powered) boats have been very good to me.
 Hand tools and woodworking likewise have occupied a fair amount of my time over the years I’ve been on this spinning orb.